Donny & Marie (1976 TV series)

 Donny & Marie is an American variety show that aired on ABC from January 1976 to May 1979.
 The show starred brother-and-sister pop duo Donny and Marie Osmond.
-Donny had first become popular singing in a music group with his brothers, The Osmonds, and Marie was one of the youngest singers to reach No. 1 on the Billboard country music charts (with Paper Roses, in 1973).
+Donny had first become popular singing in a music group with his brothers, The Osmonds, and Marie was one of the youngest singers to reach No. 1 on the Billboard country music charts (with "Paper Roses", in 1973).

 The siblings were offered a weekly show by ABC-TV President Fred Silverman after he saw the duo co-host a week on The Mike Douglas Show which followed their series of popular remakes of oldies, such as "I'm Leaving It All Up to You", "Morning Side of the Mountain" and "Make the World Go Away".
 Donny and Marie (18 and 16 years old, respectively, when the program premiered) were the youngest entertainers in TV history to host their own variety show.
 A year later, The Keane Brothers would break this record.

 Overview

+The Osmond family had long relied on television as part of their act, dating to the early 1960s when the father of The Lennon Sisters convinced George Osmond to lead the family onto television.
+This led to a long run on television during that decade, most enduringly with The Andy Williams Show; the group had largely abandoned the medium during their run as pop and rock stars of the early 1970s.

 Donny & Marie was a Friday night show that consisted of an ice skating number intro, comedy skits, followed by songs performed by the duo.
-The most famous song performed on the show was "I'm a Little Bit Country, I'm a Little Bit Rock and Roll", which formed the basis of a weekly segment (the "Concert Spot") in which Marie ("I'm a little bit country") would trade off singing a country music song with Donny ("I'm a little bit rock and roll") singing a rock and roll song.
+The series popularized the song "A Little Bit Country, A Little Bit Rock 'N Roll", which formed the basis of a weekly ("Concert Spot") segment where Marie ("I'm a little bit country") would trade off singing a country music song with Donny ("I'm a little bit rock and roll") singing a rock and roll song.
 Each episode concluded with a musical finale and a cascade of balloons from the ceiling, matched to the colors of the sets and costumes.
 Donny and Marie would then sing their trademark closing song which was written by Alan Osmond, "May Tomorrow Be a Perfect Day".
 Occasionally, the show would feature roughly 15-minute musical adaptations of famous feature films, such as Star Wars and The Wizard of Oz, with a mix of original cast members and celebrity guest stars.
-(Paul Lynde and Ruth Buzzi were semi-regulars for the run of the series; Lynde's appearance was part of a burn-off to fulfill Lynde's contract with ABC.)
+Paul Lynde and Ruth Buzzi were semi-regulars for the run of the series.
+(Lynde's appearance was part of a burn-off to fulfill his contract with ABC.)

 The show was shown in the UK on Sunday afternoon on BBC1, where it was always billed as "The Osmonds".